Logging

 Firstly, there are two options available related to logging data:

-keylessLogsConfiguration.
-This options ensures Keyless has access to richer SDK logs to support investigations on our side, and also enriches the Keyless dashboard.Alternatively, if you wish to collect logging for you own analytics without sending them to the Keyless infrastructure use
+1. If you want to enable logging to the Keyless infrastructure use keylessLogsConfiguration .
+This options ensures Keyless has access to richer SDK logs to support investigations on our side, and also enriches the Keyless dashboardarrow-up-right.

 val setup = SetupConfig(